-Applications for bursaries are normally reviewed by external consultants.
+Applications for bursaries are means-tested and reviewed by external consultants.

-Fees and Conditions
+Fees

 Registration fee - £50.00 (non refundable)

 A non-returnable deposit of £300 will be requested at the time of a place being offered, and this will be refunded after the end of the final term which the pupil spends at the school.